Joanna Moore: Marriages and children

 On April 3, 1963, Moore married her third husband, actor Ryan O'Neal.
-The couple had two children: Tatum O'Neal and Griffin O'Neal.
-The marriage was tempestuous, and the couple separated in early 1966.
+Their children,Tatum and Griffin O'Neal, became child actors.
+Moore and O'Neal's marriage was tempestuous, and the couple separated in early 1966.
 In February 1967, their divorce became final.
-Her daughter, Tatum, became an Academy Award-winning actress at age 10 for her supporting role in Paper Moon, and one of the highest-paid child stars of the era.
+Her daughter, Tatum, who later married tennis champion John McEnroe, became an Academy Award-winning actress at age 10 for her supporting role in Paper Moon, and was one of the highest-paid child stars of the era.

 In February 1975, she married roofing contractor Gary L. Reeves.

 Drug and alcohol addiction

 In 1970, Moore checked into the Camarillo State Hospital for psychiatric treatment.
-The next year, she was arrested for drunk driving after getting into a fight while she and their children were visiting O'Neal's Malibu home.
+The next year, she was arrested for drunk driving after getting into a fight while she and her children were visiting O'Neal's Malibu home.
 After her arrest, she lost custody of her children.
 Her daughter, Tatum, later revealed that at the time she was being assaulted by Moore's 15-year-old live-in boyfriend.

 By the late 1970s, she was being supported financially by Tatum, who was in the custody of her former husband.
 Despite treatment, Moore continued to struggle with alcoholism and drug addiction.
 As a result, she was arrested five times for DUI during the 1980s.